seananderson/adv-r-course/admin/outline.md

 - Understand the concepts of lexical scoping, lazy evaluation, and dotdotdot.
 - Know what a prefix, infix, replacement, and special function is.
 - Be able to use errors, warnings, and `on.exit()`.
-- Be able to identify characteristics of well-written functions (purpose, naming, length, local vs. global variables).
+- Be able to identify characteristics of well-written functions (e.g., naming, length, local vs. global variables, type stability).

 ## Debugging functions